-In 2009, De Haas was awarded a Starting Grant from the European Research Council (ERC) for the DEMIG (Determinants of International Migration) project (2010-2014), which studies the effectiveness of migration policies.
+Between 1993 and 1995 De Haas studied the links between socio-economic transformation, desertification and oasis agriculture in a south Moroccan oasis.
+Between 1998 and 2001 he coordinated the IMAROM project on the interaction between migration, land and water management and resource exploitation in Moroccan and Tunisian oases.
+While at Oxford University, De Haas was awarded a Starting Grant from the European Research Council (ERC) for the DEMIG (Determinants of International Migration) project (2010-2014), which studied trends and drivers of global migration trends and the effectiveness of migration policies.
 In 2015, De Haas was awarded a Consolidator Grant from the European Research Council (ERC) for the MADE (Migration as Development) project (2015-2020), which investigates how processes of development and social transformation have shaped human migration across the globe over the past centuries.

 Hein de Haas holds an undergraduate degree in cultural anthropology (1989), a graduate degree in social and environmental geography of the tropics and subtropics (1995) from the University of Amsterdam and a PhD in social sciences from the University of Nijmegen (2003).
 Between 1998 and 2001 he worked as a researcher at the University of Amsterdam and between 2001 and 2005 as a researcher and lecturer at the University of Nijmegen.
 In 2004-2005 he was visiting scholar at Bilkent University in Ankara (Turkey) the Program of Forced Migration and Refugee Studies at the American University of Cairo (AUC; Egypt).